frida/frida-website/_i18n/en/_posts/2020-05-19-frida-12-9-released.markdown

 - Improved error-handling in ObjC and Java bridges, to avoid crashing the process on unsupported OSes.

+### Changes in 12.9.4

+- *ObjC.available* no longer pretends that the Objective-C runtime is available when it indeed is not.
+The error-handling refactoring in 12.9.3 broke this, and the regression went unnoticed due to this being a blind spot in our test coverage.
+- Electron v9 is out, so we now only provide prebuilds for v9.

 [Stalker]: /docs/stalker/
 [what other functions does this function call]: https://codeshare.frida.re/@oleavr/who-does-it-call/